Taitdanielle/TheNailHutt/README.md

 #### Admin(website owner)
 * As a user, I want to have convenient and secure admin interface available only for website admin, so that I can add, edit and remove products/services.
 * As a user, I want to receive emails from the users when they fill out the contact form, so that I can reply on them satisfying users queries.
+### Design
+#### Framework
+* **Bootstrap**, front-end framework is chosen for this project for its modern interface, ease of use and ability to be easily customized.
+It is used for creating features such as navbar, cards, forms, modals, as well as for the layout.
+* **JQuery** is used for initializing some Bootstrap components, as well as for custom functions, DOM manipulation